BUY TWO OR MORE GUIDES - UP TO 20% OFF

 4. Court of the Patriarchs.
 This is mostly a scenic viewpoint.
 Get out and look at the formations, then wait for the next shuttle.

 5. Zion Lodge.
 This is the only place to eat inside the park.
-It’s also the trailhead for Emerald Pools Hike.
+It’s also the trailhead for Emerald Pools Hike (currently you have to begin this hike at The Grotto because of a bridge closure).

 6. The Grotto.
 Trailhead for Angels Landing and Kayenta Trail.